 Every industry experiences trends.
 Times are good and companies can’t grow fast enough.
 Times are bad and companies can’t shed cost fast enough.
-The more volatility in an industry, the more important it is to be able to react quickly, particularly when it comes to managing the workforce.
+It’s important to be able to react quickly, particularly when it comes to managing the size of a workforce.

 Step Two: Do a deep dive on competencies.
 Now that you’ve identified the keystone roles, the next step is to establish a competency framework and get a baseline understanding of how well your current workforce aligns to that framework.
 If you were starting from scratch, what skills, experience, and personality traits would define the keystone roles?
-How about the other roles at your company?
-What are the promotion pathways for these roles and into them?
-How well does your current workforce meet these new guidelines?
-Establishing a competency framework is one of the biggest levers you can pull for driving up company performance because it ratchets up skill sets at a “meta” level and makes your company a more attractive place to work by signaling to prospective hires that you’ve already set them up for success.
+What’s your five year strategic vision for the company and how well can your current team deliver on that?
+Establishing a competency framework is one of the biggest levers you can pull for boosting your company’s performance because it ratchets up skills at a meta level and helps you understand where hiring can drive future profits.

 Step Three: Get out your crystal ball (Just kidding.
 You don’t actually need a crystal ball.)
 This is where the seriously competitive companies are separated from mere dabblers.
 If workforce planning is the art of aligning organizational goals with your workforce, workforce modeling is the art of understanding how future trends could impact your business and which parts should be scaled up or down in response.
-This is an especially crucial step for companies that are growing quickly as well as already large ones, especially in sectors with higher volatility like energy, finance, commodities, and industrials.
-It’s also important for any company with long sales cycles.
-For instance, if your company is submitting itself for a government contract and there’s a 60% chance of closing the deal two years from now, it’s important to model out how your workforce would need to change based on all possible outcomes.
+This is an especially crucial step for companies that are growing quickly as well as already large ones, particularly in sectors with higher volatility like energy, finance, commodities, and industrials.
+When these sectors are short on capable people, top line revenue may take a hit due to lack of capacity.
+Quality and safety can suffer.
+If a workforce is overly staffed in some areas, it means the company may be carrying more overhead than it can handle which can rapidly destroy an organization’s bottom line.
+Investing in workforce modeling tends to pay for itself many times over because knowing what that magic number of team members is for a range of scenarios helps to ensure that your organization will stay profitable through inevitable cycles of expansion and contraction.
+Companies with longer sales cycles can benefit hugely from workforce modeling as well.
+For instance, if your company is submitting itself for a government contract and there’s a 60% chance of closing the deal two years from now, it’s important to understand how your workforce would need to change based on all possible outcomes.
 Maybe you take the interim step of training up internal staff now but also develop a robust, rapid response hiring plan that kicks in if the deal closes.
-If you don’t have anyone with workforce modeling expertise, hire consultants who can help you use best practices, understand industry trends, and implement helpful platforms.
+If you don’t have anyone with workforce modeling expertise, hire consultants who can help with best practices and helpful platforms.

 Step Five: Take a bird’s eye approach to hiring.
 If your company is still stuck with a rather long manual process of screening résumés, shortlisting candidates, and conducting multiple rounds of interviews to fill one vacant position, it’s time to flip the entire process on its head and start over.
-The world’s most competitive companies take a more bird’s eye view of what their needs are let data play a bigger role in the hiring process.
+The world’s most competitive companies tend to let data play a bigger role in the hiring process.
 They know precisely which the most strategic skill sets are for their business.
-They know where the biggest, richest pools of talent or potential trainees are and have a proactive strategy for tapping them, onboarding them, and getting them up to speed.
+They know where the biggest, richest pools of talent or potential trainees are and have a proactive strategy for tapping them, on-boarding them, and getting them up to speed.
 They use strategies and platforms that streamline the hiring process and allow them to turn their talent pipeline from a faucet to a firehose, then back again.
 They have frameworks in place for defining roles and the skills required to succeed in them.
 They develop promotion roadmaps and communicate those roadmaps clearly to applicants and workers alike.
 They invest in training and the tech that lets the workforce tap the training as easily as possible.

 All of this can seem like a lot and it’s true that it can take time to implement depending on the size of the company, but it’s so worthwhile.
 It takes your company to the next level and imbues it with the single most critical characteristic for staying competitive: adaptability.